 Never Cry Wolf by Farley Mowat – Step into the Arctic tundra with Farley Mowat as he lives with and researches wolves.
 Mowat’s words are so beautifully descriptive readers can almost feel the chill of the north and hear the breath of the wolves as they approach.

 Nature Girl by Jane Kelley – What will eleven year old Megan do when she is stuck in Vermont with no internet, no TV and cell phone?
 What happens when she hits the forest trail in an attempt to make her way to find her best friend back in Massachusetts?

 The Minpins by Roald Dahl – Take a trip into the deep dark woods with Little Billy and the creative text of Roald Dahl.
 Meet the Minpins and keep away from the Groucher…or else.

 Upside Down in the Middle of Nowhere by Julie T. Lamana – Readers will take a trip to historic New Orleans.
-Experience the disastrous Hurricane Katrina though the eyes of ten year old Arnimi Curtis.
+Experience the disastrous Hurricane Katrina through the eyes of ten-year-old Arnimi Curtis.
 Arnimi will discover her strength, courage and her community.

 Eye of the Storm by Kate Messner – Kate Messer’s book will introduce young readers to the science of storms through the story of Jaden Meggs and her father’s knowledge of the eye of the storm.